Kenneth-Ye/Kenneth-Ye/README.md

 ### Hi there 👋

+My name is Kenneth and I am a Port Credit Student.

 <!--
 **Kenneth-Ye/Kenneth-Ye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.